Uncertain Multi-Agent Systems with Distributed Constrained Optimization Missions and Event-Triggered Communications: Application to Resource Allocation: Main Results

-\end{proof} Generally speaking, the methods proposed in various articles on event-trigger methods can be divided into three general categories.
-The error between the last communicated value of a signal and its actual value is compared to a fixed value in the first category.
-This method is called absolute event-triggered mechanism, and papers like~\cite{zhou2019periodic} used this method.
-The second method is based on a comparison of this error with a relative value and is called a relative event-triggered mechanism (papers like~\cite{tabuada2007event} used this mechanism).
-Finally, the third method is a method in which there is a fixed term besides a relative term, and it is called a mixed event-triggered mechanism.
-Papers like ~\cite{donkers2012output} used this category.
-In this article, we have used the relative method.
-In the relative method, unlike the absolute and mixed mechanisms, the system's output can be converged to the desired output.
-On the other hand, the advantage of the absolute and mixed methods is that if the output reaches a ball close enough to the desired value, no more signals will be exchanged, and no communication fee will be paid.
-The condition $(ii)$ in relation~\eqref{decental.trigger} illustrates this relative comparison and attempts to update the states signal ($\{y_i\}_{1 \leq i \leq n},\{\mu_i\}_{n+1 \leq i \leq n+m}$) before the distance between the last value sent and the actual value of these signals becomes too large.
+there exists a time interval with a length smaller than $\underset{i}{\min}\, r_{min_i}$, such that not only the time between successive broadcasts of the information in this time interval is less than $\epsilon$, but also all the agents synchronously broadcast their information in one of these broadcast times. \\ Considering the point that the asymptotic stability is equivalent to the exponential one in linear time invariant systems, \eqref{decentral.dynamic} exponentially converges to the solution of optimization problem~\eqref{lem.opt} in the cases that the $f_i(.)$ are quadratic cost functions.
+Generally speaking, the event-generating rules in event-triggered control methods can be classified into three general categories.
+In the first category, the error between the last communicated value of a specific signal and its actual value is compared to a fixed threshold.
+The event-generating rules obtained from this approach are called absolute event-triggered mechanisms \cite{zhou2019periodic}.
+The event-generating rules in the second category are constructed based on a comparison between the aforementioned error and a relative threshold which yields in relative event-triggered mechanisms~\cite{tabuada2007event}.
+In the third category, the mixed event-triggered mechanisms are obtained by the event-generating rules in which the error is compared with a threshold combined of fixed and relative terms~\cite{donkers2012output}.
+Using relative event-triggered mechanisms, the error can be converged to zero, whereas the absolute and mixed event-triggered mechanisms do not have such a feature.
+Nevertheless, the advantage of the absolute and mixed event-triggered mechanisms (in comparison to relative ones) is that if the error is close enough to zero, no more information will be exchanged, and no communication fee will be paid.
+The event-generating rule of Theorem \ref{thm.decentralized} generally follows a relative event-triggered mechanism.
+The condition $(ii)$ in relation~\eqref{decental.trigger} illustrates the relative comparison and attempts to update the signals ($\{y_i\}_{1 \leq i \leq n},\{\mu_i\}_{n+1 \leq i \leq n+m}$) before the difference between the last sent value and the actual value of these signals becomes too large.
 On the other hand, one of the main challenges in introducing the event-triggered mechanisms is to guarantee the non-existence of Zeno behavior in the case of using such mechanisms.
-One can introduce many formulas for event-triggered mechanisms that can guarantee the stability of the whole system.
-However, in many cases, there is no strict proof about not exhibiting Zeno behavior.
-The condition $(ii)$ in relation~\eqref{decental.trigger} tried to deal with this problem.
-This condition prevents the Zeno behavior by checking the broadcasting time of the agents.
-This condition causes that if two consecutive broadcasting agents are too close to each other, all agents will send at the same time so that Zeno behavior does not occur.
-Even though, not only Zeno-freeness was proved for the triggering mechanism~\eqref{decental.trigger}, but also the proof of Theorem~\ref{thm.decentralized} revealed that this mechanism yields in a dwell-time positivity property (On the basis of this proof, the time interval between each two consecutive broadcast times is not less than $\min\left\{r_{\min_i}\right\}_{i=1,...,n}$).
+The condition $(i)$ in the event-generating rule~\eqref{decental.trigger} resolves the mentioned challenge.
+As seen in the proof of Theorem \ref{thm.decentralized}, this condition prevents the occurrence of the Zeno behavior by checking the broadcasting time of the agents.
+Not only Zeno-freeness is proved for the triggering mechanism~\eqref{decental.trigger}, but also the proof of Theorem~\ref{thm.decentralized} reveals that this mechanism yields in a dwell-time positivity property (On the basis of this proof, the time interval between each two consecutive broadcast times is not less than $\min\left\{r_{\min_i}\right\}_{i=1,...,n}$).

 The following remark reveals how the agents can deal with the global parameters which are used in~\eqref{gamma_definition}.